-Beyond the buses of EDSA, the MRT, and the LRT, various jeepney routes and public taxi services are available.
+Beyond the buses of EDSA, the MRT, and the LRT, various jeepney routes and public taxi services are available to make it easy for both locals and visitors to navigate a travel guide around the city.
 The interconnectedness of the various transportation options of Quezon City make it a very accessible city for people willing to experiment.
 It may take a few transfers between forms of transportation, but it is usually possible to get from one point to another within the city using only public transportation.

 The accessibility of Quezon City, however, is set to increase over the next several years.
 One project in the works is the MRT-7, which will extend from the MRT-3’s North Avenue Station through Commonwealth Avenue and end in San Jose del Monte, Bulacan.
 MRT-7 has also been proposed to connect to LRT-2 in Katipunan.

 Even bigger news for Quezon City’s transportation is the planned Metro Manila Subway, which will start going northbound from Mindanao Avenue towards Katipunan Avenue, before extending into Pasig, Makati, Taguig, and ending at the Ninoy Aquino International Airport, or NAIA.
 The subway, which is expected to cost 227 billion pesos, is planned to start construction by 2019 and finish by 2025.